-On 12 August, UNOOSA and other UN Vienna-based organisations celebrated Youth Day and organised a webinar on Youth Engagement for Global Action.
+On 12 August, UNOOSA and other UN Vienna-based organizations celebrated Youth Day and organized a webinar on Youth Engagement for Global Action.

 The webinar includes remarks by Directors and representatives of these UN Organizations and showcases successful projects focused on youth empowerment and engagement.
 The webinar also highlights the voices of younger people working at the Vienna International Centre, their engagement, flagship initiatives, and some information and tips to enter the UN system.
 Here's the webinar recording!